contentful/contentful_rails/README.md

 # Contentful Rails
 A collection of useful things to help make it easier to integrate Contentful into your Rails app.

 This is a work in progress.
+It relies on http://github.com/errorstudio/contentful_model.

 # Things this gem will do

-- if [ContentfulModel](http://github.com/errorstudio/content_model) is included in the application, load all the model content type mappings
 - provide an endpoint for Contentful webhooks